 Working closely with families is an essential part of what we do; they are the main carers and know their child better than anybody else.
 We respect that.
 Parents are fully involved in all transitions throughout the nursery.
 We value parents opinions and ideas and actively seek parental participation.

-We have an open door policy.
 Parents are fully involved every step of the way in their child’s learning and development throughout their journey at nursery.

 We hold annual parent’s evenings to discuss how their child is progressing.
 If parents/carers need to speak with the manager they can do this at any time.
 If a parent wishes to discuss their child in more detail they can make an appointment to spend time with their child’s key person.